devcontainers/devcontainers.github.io/_implementors/features.md

 (*) OCI registry must implement the [OCI Artifact Distribution Specification](https://github.com/opencontainers/distribution-spec).
 Some implementors can be [found here](https://oras.land/implementors/).

-(**) The provided path is always relative to the `.devcontainer/` folder, and is outlined further in the [Locally Referenced Addendum](devcontainer-features-distribution#Addendum:-Locally-Referenced).
+(**) The provided path is always relative to the folder containing the `devcontainer.json`.
+Further requirements are outlined in the [Locally Referenced Addendum](devcontainer-features-distribution#Addendum:-Locally-Referenced).

 ## <a href="#versioning" name="versioning" class="anchor"> Versioning </a>

-Each feature is individually [versioned according to the semver specification](https://semver.org/).
-The `version` property in the respective `devcontainer-feature.json` file is updated to increment the feature's version.
+Each Feature is individually [versioned according to the semver specification](https://semver.org/).
+The `version` property in the respective `devcontainer-feature.json` file is updated to increment the Feature's version.

 Tooling that handles releasing Features will not republish Features if that exact version has already been published; however, tooling must republish major and minor versions in accordance with the semver specification.

 ## <a href="#authoring" name="authoring" class="anchor"> Authoring </a>

 Features can be authored in a number of languages, the most straightforward being bash scripts.
-If a feature is authored in a different language information about it should be included in the metadata so that users can make an informed choice about it.
+If a Feature is authored in a different language information about it should be included in the metadata so that users can make an informed choice about it.

-Reference information about the application required to execute the feature should be included in `devcontainer-feature.json` in the metadata section.
+Reference information about the application required to execute the Feature should be included in `devcontainer-feature.json` in the metadata section.

 Applications should default to `/bin/sh` for Features that do not include this information.